 Christi Morel, Delta Tau (Western Kentucky University), is a 19-year veteran elementary school teacher currently teaching second grade in Bowling Green, Kentucky.
 Now, she is also managing e-learning for her students and her own two children.

-Morgan Wilhelm, Kappa Lambda (University of Memphis), teachers 5th grade English Language Arts and Social Studies in rural Shelbyville, Tennessee; she has been a teacher for eight years.
+Morgan Wilhelm, Kappa Lambda (University of Memphis), teaches 5th grade English Language Arts and Social Studies in rural Shelbyville, Tennessee; she has been a teacher for eight years.

 Amy Daugherty, Kappa Lambda (University of Memphis), teaches K-5 gifted students and oversees 6th-8th grade gifted education in suburban Memphis.
 She taught middle school English Language Arts for 19 years and currently focuses on STEM activities, including consulting with high schools to meet the needs of their gifted learners.